 Teresa views healing through an attachment and biopsychosocial lens, meaning that there are many intersecting areas of life (biological, psychological, social/relational) that impact wellness.

 Teresa is trained in LI (Lifespan Integration), Spiritual Trauma, EMDR, and she is a Mending the Soul Facilitator (trauma groups).
-She uses a person-centered, strength-based approach, along many individualized interventions to help her clients reach their goals.
-Several years after experiencing personal healing from severe depression, trauma, and social anxiety, Teresa has has her Masters in Counseling and is currently pursuing licensure in the state of Oregon.
+She uses a person-centered, strength-based approach, along with many individualized interventions to help her clients reach their goals.
+Several years after experiencing personal healing from severe depression, trauma, and social anxiety, Teresa has her Masters in Counseling and is currently pursuing licensure in the state of Oregon.

 Teresa considers it a privilege to work with every client, and has experience working with men/women/nonbinary, LGBTQiA+, adolescents, folks in residential rehab, sex workers, and survivors of domestic violence and human trafficking.
 She supports people working through addiction, anxiety, career goals, depression, PTSD, Borderline, parenting, trauma, and relationship concerns.